rocjs/roc/README.md

 ## Application Configuration Format

-For _roc-config_ to understand a `roc.config.js` file in a project it needs to export a object with a `config` key.
+For _roc-config_ to understand a `roc.config.js` file in a project this needs to export an object with a `config` key.

 ## Examples